 Who are Women Protection Advisers?

-- Advising the Mission leadership on the implementation of the CRSV mandate through mission-wide planning, operations and programmes;
+- Advising the Mission leadership on the implementation of the CRSV mandate and mainstreaming CRSV through mission-wide planning, policies, operations and programmes;

 - Taking the lead in monitoring, analysis and reporting on CRSV in compliance with UN methodology and guidelines;

-Over the years of mandate implementation, these Missions have designed and institutionalised innovative protection tools and practices, including those that specifically enhance prevention and response to CRSV.
+Over the years of mandate implementation, these Missions have designed and institutionalised innovative strategies, tools and practices that specifically enhanced prevention and response to CRSV.

-- In MONUSCO, Military observers enabled WPAs to coordinate the organization of three mobile clinics to provide psycho-social, medical, legal and economic assistance to 22 survivors of CRSV in Kampunda IDP Camp.
+- In MONUSCO, physical protection provided by the Force enabled WPAs to coordinate the deployment of several mobile clinics in partnership with the Panzi Hospital to provide psycho-social, medical, legal and economic assistance to survivors of CRSV in South Kivu province.

-- In UNMISS, CRSV early-warning indicators have been integrated in the mission’s Early Warning and Early Response (EWER) Working Group enhancing prevention and protection.
-Proactive patrolling, including escorting women leaving protection sites to undertake daily chores, has deterred and in some cases prevented a number of attacks against vulnerable women outside or en route to protection sites.
+- In UNMISS, CRSV early-warning indicators have been integrated in the mission’s Early Warning and Early Response Working Group enhancing prevention and protection.
+Proactive patrolling, including escorting women and girls leaving protection sites fetching wood and water, has deterred and in some cases prevented a number of attacks against vulnerable women and girls.

-- At the political level, signing of Joint Communiqués between the Government of DRC, the Government of South Sudan and the SRSG for Sexual Violence in Conflict; the unilateral communiqué signed by SPLA in-Opposition in South Sudan, are concrete examples of our sustained efforts in enhancing protection of women and girls.
+- At the political level, signing of Joint Communiqués between the United Nations and the Governments of DRC and the Central African Republic as well as the unilateral communiqué signed by SPLA in-Opposition in South Sudan, are concrete examples of DPO and its partners’ sustained efforts in enhancing the protection of women and girls.

 Challenges to address CRSV in peacekeeping mission context:

-In peacekeeping missions context, the implementation of the CRSV mandate faces several challenges, which include, inter alia:
+Our peacekeeping missions face several challenges in implementing of the CRSV mandate, which include, inter alia:

 - Logistical challenges, including the inability to monitor and verify incidents of sexual violence by militias, armed youth and elements of security forces, due to ongoing insecurity and denials of access by the authorities;

-- Remaining impunity of perpetrators, which is exacerbated by the lack of capacity and resource gaps within the criminal justice system, and/or by the absence of political commitment to criminal accountability.
+- Remaining impunity of perpetrators of sexual violence, which is exacerbated by the lack of capacity and resource gaps within national criminal justice systems, and/or by the absence of political commitment to criminal accountability.

 What training do we offer our personnel?